 Boxing celebrated an MBE for IBF super bantamweight champion Carl Frampton on Wednesday as the Queen announced her New Year’s honours list for 2016.

-Frampton, who travelled to America to defend his world title earlier this year, was honoured for his services to the sport as the Northern Irishman heads into the biggest fight of his life against Scott Quigg in February.
+Frampton traveled to America to defend his world title earlier this year.
+He was honored for his services to the sport as the Northern Irishman heads into his life’s biggest fight against Scott Quigg in February.

-Sadly, it seems recent negative publicity has played a part in Fury being rejected for a place on the list alongside such names as star jockey Tony McCoy, who received a knighthood for his remarkable achievements in horse racing.
+Sadly, it seems recent negative publicity has played a part in Fury being rejected for a place on the list.
+He could have sat alongside such names as star jockey Tony McCoy, who received a knighthood for his remarkable horse racing achievements.

-Tyson’s trainer and uncle Peter outlined his reasons for the undefeated champion failing to be recognised despite the Briton with Irish heritage coming fourth on this year’s public vote for BBC Sports Personality of the year.
+Tyson’s trainer and uncle Peter outlined his reasons for the undefeated champion failing to be recognized.
+This is despite the Briton with Irish heritage coming in fourth place on this year’s public vote for BBC Sports Personality of the year.

 “First of all, I’m over the moon for Carl Frampton getting an MBE.
-But If you’re asking me why Tyson’s win is not recognised, then I believe it may be because we are not classed as British and unfortunately – by many we are disliked,” Fury exclusively told World Boxing News.
+But If you’re asking me why Tyson’s win is not recognized, then I believe it may be because we are not classed as British.
+And unfortunately, by many we are disliked,” Fury exclusively told World Boxing News.

-“However, I certainly feel blessed for being British and proud of who we are and the many millions who live in our country.
+“However, I certainly feel blessed for being British.
+I’m proud of who we are and the many millions who live in our country.

-“All good people should be rewarded on their merits, but for us God is our reward.
-In his sight I only want to please and I thank God for all I have been given,” he added.
+“All good people should be rewarded on their merits.
+But for us, God is our reward.
+In his sight, I only want to please.
+I thank God for all I have been given,” he added.